Jardelpz/Scrapping_Selenium/README.md

    ```

    Delete the build paste and main.spec file.
 The .exe will be in dist/file_to_become_executable.exe,
-   move this file to project path, delete dist and just RUN the file, be happy :happy:
+   move this file to project path, delete dist and just RUN the file, be happy :satisfied:

 ## Next Step